Load Cell Minimum Weight

 Multiple organizations maintain industry-accepted standards for measurement applications.
 These include organizations such as the International Organization of Legal Metrology (OIML) and the National Type Evaluation Committee (NTEP).
 These organizations have their own standards and tolerances for different load cell classes.
 Figure 5 gives an example chart of some tolerances given by OIML.

 Highlighted in Figure 5 are the minimum and maximum load cell divisions for class IIIL3 load cells.
-The IIIL3 class includes weights over 5 lb. and over 2 kg.
 As can be seen, the minimum and maximum number of divisions for class IIIL3 load cells are 2000 and 10000 respectively.
 To find the minimum detectable weight of a load cell, simply divide its maximum rated weight by the number of divisions.
 For example, if a load cell is said to have 10,000 divisions with a capacity of 50,000 lb., the minimum weight that is measurable by the cell will be 5 lb.
 Load cells are typically given a classification indicating the number of divisions of the load cell.
 An example of this can be seen in Figure 6.

 Figure 6 shows the characteristics of the 102BH class of load cells, manufactured by Anyload.
 The maximum number of divisions (intervals) for this load cell class is 3000, per the figure.
 The maximum capacity range for this load cell class is between 11 t and 55 t.
+From the table we see that its accuracy class is OIML Class C. (See Load Cell Classes: OIML Requirements for further discussion on this point.)
 Similar data sheets for different load cell classes appear on manufacturers websites.

 As this article explains, there are several important specifications that give clues to the minimum weight, and the accuracy of that weight, measurable by any given load cell.
 The number of divisions and range of weight determine a load cell’s minimum weight detectable .
 However, the sensitivity ratings and the quality of the system being used to detect the changes from a load cell are also critical factors in displaying accurate weight measurements.